BlackVPN: History

 In March 2019, BlackVPN ran 31 remote servers in 20 locations and 18 countries, including Australia, Canada, Japan, United Kingdom and United States.

-Blackmail incident
+Threat

 In April 2016, blackVPN claimed to have received blackmail from the Armada Collective hacker group.
 According to blackVPN, the group threatened to perform a DDoS attack against their VPN servers on April 25 if the ransom of 10.08 bitcoins was not paid.

 blackVPN also stated that two other VPN service providers had received the same e-mail on April 18 and that VPN service provider AirVPN had suffered a similar threat and attack on May 30.
 At that time, it was unclear whether the sender of the e-mails simply imitated the group or indeed was Armada Collective.